 XII.
 INTEGRATION OF YOUTUBE VIDEOS (VIA PLUGIN)

-XIV.
+XIII.
 Rights of Data Subject

 If personal data concerning you is processed, you are the data subject as defined in the GDPR, and the analogous provisions pursuant to applicable data protection legislation and have the following rights against the data controller: